 Dewey’s misinterpretation of James is one of the great mistakes in modern psychology, forged by essentialism in the name of Darwin.

 The irony is that Darwin’s theory was arguing against essentialism since it was saying that there was no essence or ideal-type.
 But Dewey’s motivations were philosophical and so labeled the essence a fingerprint since it was thought to be unique and exist in all of us.
-But no fingerprint for an emotion has ever been found.
+But no fingerprint for emotion has ever been found.

 Architecting a Fingerprint

 The idea that emotions have a fingerprint exists today as the classical theory of emotions.
-But studies conducted to prove this were in a way architected .
+But studies conducted to prove this was in a way architected .
 In other words, they allowed their experimental method to be influenced by their philosophy (iv).
 Let me explain how the study was contrived.